xurble/FeedThing/README.md

 FeedThing is a pretty simple django (2.1) application.
 There are a few external dependencies that need pip installing (listed in requirements.txt)

 The django `settings.py` file  is not quite complete.
-It imports some of its settings from `settings_server.py` which is listed in `.gitignore` because they it is installation specific.
+It imports some of its settings from `settings_server.py` which is listed in `.gitignore` because it is installation specific.
 There is an example

-Once it is running, in order to keep it ticking over and reading feeds, something needs to keep hitting /refresh/ or, better still calling the management command `manage.py refreshfeeds`
+Once it is running, in order to keep it ticking over and reading feeds, something needs to keep hitting `/refresh/` or, better still, calling the management command `manage.py refreshfeeds`

-I have that set up as a cron job using curl that fires every five minutes.
+I have that set up as a cron job every five minutes.
 This is a cheesy way to work around the severe lameness of my current hosting.

 If you were to run it on something sensible, you'd probably want to use Celery or similar.